audiohacked/docker-steamcmd/README.md

-# ARK: Survival Evolved in a Docker Container
+# SteamCMD in a Docker Container
+SteamCMD command line program used to install dedicated servers, basis for other images.